zifeo/Food-habits/1-preprocessing/README.md

 ## Restaurants

 We had to extract from each restaurant the meals they were prposing and integrated it in a Pandas dataFrame.
-As we had only one restaurant it we used the internal hierachy of the webpage as a template for our dataFrame.
+As we had only one restaurant website we used the internal hierachy of the webpage as a template for our dataFrame.

 ## Recipes